 Continuing advances in digital technologies, social media, and mobile devices such as smartphones and tablets, give the end-user, the student, much more control over access to and the creation and sharing of knowledge.
 This empowers students, and faculty and instructors are finding ways to leverage this enhanced student control to increase their motivation and engagement.
 More recently, developments in artificial intelligence for teaching and learning, virtual and augmented reality and simulations and serious games have further emphasized the importance of technology-enabled learning seven key elements are contributing to the development of this new pedagogy.

-Fast Changing World of Work
+Fast-Changing World of Work

 Now that the pandemic has disrupted the global economy – the IMF predicts a 5% fall in global GDP with some industries disrupted for many years to come (e.g. hospitality and tourism, travel, banking and financial services, retail) and high unemployment for some time to come – upskilling and reskilling will become a strong focus for government investment in higher education.
-Already, micro-credentials are being seen as a response to this challenge.

 Work will change significantly over the coming decade.
 Recent innovations and developments in flexible, competency-based learning and assessment will give new impetus to online learning and work-related skill development.